bpowers/boosd/README.md

 boosd - object-oriented system dynamics engine
 ==============================================

-This is an implementation of an object-oriented system dynamics engine.
+Boosd is an implementation of an object-oriented system dynamics language.
 Models have a simple, text-based representation:

     main model {
             timespec = {